Dental Crowns for Baby Teeth

 A common alternative to stainless steel crowns is composite strip crowns.

 They consist of a shell that is filled with composite material and fitted over the tooth.
 Then the dentist will use a light to cure the composite filling and remove the shell.
-Although strip crowns are more pleasing in appearance, they are the least ideal in terms of strength compared to stainless steel crowns.
+Although strip crowns are more aesthetically pleasing, they are the least ideal in terms of strength compared to stainless steel crowns.

-All these types of dental crowns come in different sizes and can be customized for any tooth.
-The dentist will select the right size crown and shape it for each child.
-There is no need for dental impressions or multiple visits typical for adult patients.
-The application of dental crowns for children is usually completed in one visit.
+These types of dental crowns come in various sizes and can be customized to fit any tooth.
+The dentist will select the right size and shape the crown for each child.
+There is no need for dental impressions or multiple visits, which are typical for adult patients.
+The application of dental crowns for children is typically completed in a single visit.
 Your child will get a healthy tooth the same day.

 What to Expect After a Child Gets a Crown?

-• The new crown may feel bulky immediately after placement.
+• The new crown may feel bulky immediately after it is placed.
 It is a normal reaction of the surrounding tissues to the crown.
 The discomfort usually goes away on its own within a day.

-• The gums may bleed and feel sore when brushing teeth or eating for several days after treatment.
+• The gums may bleed and feel sore for several days after treatment when brushing teeth or eating.

 • A few days after the procedure, the gums around the crown may change color.

 • It may cause a grey-colored gum line over the crown.
 It appears as part of the normal healing process.
-You do not need to touch it or try to remove it, it will disappear by itself.
+You do not need to touch it or try to remove it; it will disappear on its own.

 All these effects are normal after crown placement, and there is nothing you need to be afraid of.